 The different halls are really worth seeing and have a great traditional atmosphere and interior, you won’t often find.
 You will feel a bit like moved back in a bygone era.
 The beer garden is also beautiful, lots of big, old trees.

-The food is available at different market stalls from different producers, which is a good idea basically, but the prices are insane: I once bought an ordinary breaded fish with fries and small salad and paid more than 20 euros!
+The food is available at different stalls from different producers, which is a good idea basically, but the prices are insane: I once bought an ordinary breaded fish with fries and small salad and paid more than 20 euros!

 Instead the beer isn’t expensive but they usually have just one, a Märzen lager tapped from wooden barrels and really one of the best beers of this style you could find!
-In winter they have a bock beer, which I didn’t try yet and in spring an ordinary lager beer, which isn’t really worth trying.
+In winter they have an additional bock beer, which I didn’t try yet and in spring an ordinary lager beer, which isn’t really worth trying.

 All self-service, you have to take a Stein from a rack and wash it at a stone well, which is quite funny.

-Overall surely a must visit in Salzburg, which could be a great experience, if you are aware that not everything is perfect.
+Overall a must visit in Salzburg and a great experience, if you are aware that not everything is perfect.

 JK (420) St. Louis Park, Minnesota | July 31, 2013

 Yes no selection of beer, and everyone drinks the same beer on tap, the marzen.
 But it is good.
 Several options for food, all on the expensive side.
 I walked here from my hotel, up the hill.
 Upon entering it appeared empty.
 Down the stairs and still quiet, it looked like I would have the place to myself. then I come to the outdoor keller, with hundreds of people.
 A great place to relax and have a few beers.
 No service, order at the counter.
 I tried the pork shoulder here, and didn’t care for it very much.
 But I was happy to try it.
 Visited April 2013.